-You’re likely to find 4 types of gutter guard at your local Bunnings, hardware store or online at sites like eBay.
-They come in a range of lengths, colours and styles to suit your roof:
+You’re likely to find 4 types of gutter guard at your local Bunnings, hardware store, or online at sites like eBay or other specialist online gutter guards and ember guard providers such as Aussie DIY Solutions.
+They come in a range of lengths, colours, and styles to suit your roof:

 Plastic Gutter Guard:

-Plastic gutter guard is your cheapest option and is easy to install.
+A plastic gutter guard is your cheapest option and is easy to install.
 It works well, however it lacks durability and effectiveness over long periods of time.
-Australia’s harsh weather conditions can cause the plastic mesh to warp, deteriorate and buckle in the sun.
-In addition, seeds can easily pass through the mesh into gutters, germinating and then growing back through the mesh.
+Australia’s harsh weather conditions can cause the plastic mesh to warp, deteriorate, and buckle in the sun.
+In addition, seeds can easily pass through the mesh into gutters, germinating, and then growing back through the mesh.